Who may borrow from Kellar Library?

 BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and postage both ways on materials checked out.
 Contact should be made with the library about these privileges.

-- There is no limit on materials to be checked out of the library, as long as materials are returned and they are in good condition.
+- There is no limit on materials to be checked out of the library in person, as long as materials are returned and they are in good condition.

 - There is a $5.00 replacement charge for all lost cards.